-I like to think that these sautéed green beans are like the little black dress of side dishes: simple, classic, and perfect for any occasion from weeknight dinners to special occasion meals.
+I like to think these sautéed green beans are like the little black dress of side dishes: simple, classic, and perfect for any occasion.
 It’s a green bean recipe that goes with everything.

 - Olive oil